mattermost/docs/source/process/partner-programs.rst

 - Guest writer opportunities on the Mattermost blog
 - Joint-webinar opportunties
 - Promotion on Mattermost social media accounts
-- Partner Evaluation License for Mattermost Enterprise Editoin E20
+- Partner Evaluation License for Mattermost Enterprise Edition E20

 To apply for the program, complete the `contact form <https://mattermost.com/contact-us/>`__ with Mattermost requesting a deployment solutions partner discussion.